benvarian/uni-2023/cits-3002/kr txt book 1.1, 1.2,1.5.md

 	- using the services of the layer directly below it
 - both physical and data link layers are responsible for handling communciation over a specific link, typically implemented in a NIC associated with a given link
 - ![[Screenshot 2023-03-14 at 1.15.20 pm.png]]
-- five layer internet protocol stakc
+- five layer internet protocol stack
 	- application layer
 		- where network applications and their application layer protocols reside
 		- includes HTTP, SMTP, FPT protocols